 I have combination and acne-prone skin, so I’m fighting the constant battle of choosing products that work for oily skin without accentuating dry spots or breaking me out.
 I also have dark spots and hyperpigmentation, so wearing sunscreen—especially in sunny Miami where I live—is super important to me.

 Ingredient Quality: A chemical formula with lots of benefits

 This product is a broad-spectrum chemical sunscreen—meaning it protects against both UVA and UVB rays—with an SPF of 30.
 Its active ingredients are avobenzone, homosalate, octisalate, and octocrylene.
 Although this product is clean by Byrdie's standards, it's worth noting that the EWG found that avobenzone can cause irritation.
 Fortunately, though, oxybenzone—a potential endocrine disruptor and an ingredient banned in Hawaii due to the damage it causes to coral reefs—is nowhere to be found on its ingredient list.

-Beyond sun protection, Coola's formula has several other benefits.
-Hyaluronic acid and neroli flower extract provide a hydrating boost, while the brand's proprietary Full Spectrum 360° complex infuses the skin with plant stem cells and antioxidants—plus, it protects against air pollution and damage from HEV light (also known as blue light) and infrared.
+Beyond sun protection, Coola's formula claims to provide several other benefits.
+Hyaluronic acid provides a hydrating boost, while the brand's proprietary Full Spectrum 360° complex infuses the skin with plant stem cells and antioxidants.
+The brand claims the formula protects against air pollution and damage from HEV light (also known as blue light) and infrared.
 It’s also vegan and cruelty-free.

 Application: Fun-to-use dropper

 One of my favorite things about this sunscreen is its packaging and application.
 The small glass bottle is a translucent purple-pink color, and you apply the product via a dropper.
 But it’s not your typical dropper.
 Instead of squeezing to dispense the product, there's a button on top of the cap that you press to get the product in and out of the tube.
 I found it to be faster and more effective than other dropper bottles.